ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 ## Composition and Extension
 ### composition

 A deeply fundamental practice is to build components out of smaller components.
-The choice of how to divide a component into smaller components is called *factoring*, after the operation in number theory [^refactoring].
+The choice of how to divide a component into smaller components is called *factoring*, after the operation in number theory `1`.

-[^refactoring]: And when you take an already factored component and rearrange things so that it is factored into a different set of subcomponents without altering its behaviour, you are *refactoring*.
+>`1` And when you take an already factored component and rearrange things so that it is factored into a different set of subcomponents without altering its behaviour, you are *refactoring*.

 The simplest and easiest way to build components out of smaller components in JavaScript is also the most obvious: Each component is a value, and the components can be put together into a single object or encapsulated with a closure.